nikhilsurfingaus/portfolio/README.md

 The website was designed and created by Nikhil Naik, showcasing his skills and projects.

 Features:
-- Multiple Pages (React Router): The website has multiple pages to showcase various aspects of Rahul's skills and projects.
+- Multiple Pages (React Router): The website has multiple pages to showcase various aspects of Nikhil's skills and projects.
 - Fully Responsive: The website is fully responsive and works well on all devices.
 - Modern Design: The website has a modern and visually appealing design.